FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

     - Pressure head

-    - Rim elevation + Surcharge Elevation • FLO-2D WSE.
+    - Rim elevation + Surcharge Elevation

+    - FLO-2D WSE.

 The following is an example of the information that is reported to the SDManholePopUp.OUT output file:

     MANHOLE: I5-37-27-28

     POPPED AT TIME (hrs): 3.93

     PRESSURE HEAD: 1374.07 > RIM + SURCH: 1371.44 > FLO-2D WSE: 1370.95

 Table 1 is an example of the information that is reported to the ManholePop.OUT output file.

-   **Table 1.
+*Table 1.
-   ManholePop.OUT File.**
+ManholePop.OUT File.*

 .. list-table::
    :widths: 12 12 12 12 12 12 12 12